awsdocs/amazon-ses-developer-guide/doc-source/faqs-enforcement.md

 #### Q2\.
 Are these complaints included in the complaint rate statistic shown in the Amazon SES console and returned by the GetSendStatistics API?<a name="cm-direct-q2"></a>

 No\.
 The complaint rate statistic you retrieve using the Amazon SES console or the `GetSendStatistics` API only includes complaints that Amazon SES receives through feedback loops\.
-For more information about those types of complaints, see the [Amazon SES Complaints Through Feedback Loops FAQ](#cm-feedback-loop)\.
+For more information about those types of complaints, see the [Amazon SES complaints through feedback loops FAQ](#cm-feedback-loop)\.

 #### Q3\.
 Why haven't I heard about these complaints through email feedback notifications or through Amazon SNS?<a name="cm-direct-q3"></a>